 What should I bring with me and my family to Canada?

-There are things that are essential to bring with you and there are things considered too sentimental to leave behind.
+Some things are essential to bring with you and there are things considered too sentimental to leave behind.
 Aside from looking at the Canadian customs regulations, think about practical implications when deciding which things to bring or ship.

-Weigh things carefully and compare about cost of shipping, quality and usefulness, and cost to buy them in Canada.
+Weigh things carefully and compare the cost of shipping, quality, and usefulness, and cost to buy them in Canada.

 What happens to those I’ll leave behind?

 You’re not the only one who will feel lonely once you migrate to Canada.
 Those left behind will feel the same.
 Both you and them ask when, if ever, you’ll be able to see each other again.
-This is one reason some people decide not to pursue their Canadian dream; they find it difficult or impossible to leave families behind, especially if there’s little or no chance of bringing them over to Canada in the near future.
+This is one reason some people decide not to pursue their Canadian dream; they find it difficult or impossible to leave families behind, especially if there’s little or no chance of bringing them over to Canada soon.

 If you are supporting your family, is there a new arrangement on how you’ll be able to support them financially and emotionally?
-If you used to care for your elderly family members, are there worthy replacements and assurance they are able to provide adequate care?
+If you used to care for your elderly family members, are there worthy replacements and assurance they can provide adequate care?